-- 6.3.1 The Director of Finance will prepare detailed instructions (agreed with NHS Shared Business Services) on the operation of commercial bank and GBS accounts which must include: - (a) the conditions under which each commercial bank and GBS account is to be operated; - (b) the limit to be applied to any overdraft; and - (c) those authorised to sign cheques or other orders drawn on the Trust's accounts. - 6.3.2 The Director of Finance must advise the Trust's bankers in writing of the conditions under which each account will be operated. - 6.3.3 Payments over £10,000 shall be supported by more than one authorised signature on the cheque or authority to pay as appropriate.

-6.3.4 The Director of Finance shall nominate members of his staff who are authorised to act as signatories in respect of commercial bank and GBS accounts.
+- 6.3.1 The Chief Finance Officer will prepare detailed instructions (agreed with NHS Shared Business Services) on the operation of commercial bank and GBS accounts which must include: - (a) The conditions under which each commercial bank and GBS account is to be operated; - (b) The limit to be applied to any overdraft; and - (c) Those authorised to sign cheques or other orders drawn on the Trust's accounts. - 6.3.2 The Chief Finance Officer must advise the Trust's bankers in writing of the conditions under which each account will be operated. - 6.3.3 Payments over £10,000 shall be supported by more than one authorised signature on the cheque or authority to pay as appropriate. - 6.3.4 The Chief Finance Officer shall nominate members of his staff who are authorised to act as signatories in respect of commercial bank and GBS accounts.